Highlights of the Program

 BIOFLUX TECHNOLOGY FOR SAF AND RENEWABLE DIESEL PRODUCTION FROM CONTAMINATED FEEDSTOCKS

-- Explain how BioFlux technology converts contaminated fats oils and greases into SAF and renewable diesel
+- Explaining how BioFlux technology converts contaminated fats, oils, and greases into SAF and renewable diesel

-- Highlight investment economics including low capital costs short payback periods and modular deployment
+- Highlighting investment economics, including low capital costs, short payback periods, and modular deployment

-- Examine integrated hydrogen generation enabling faster project rollout in remote or supply constrained regions
+- Examining integrated hydrogen generation, enabling faster project rollout in remote or supply-constrained regions

 12:25 - 12:30